longbow33/predCool/README.md

     - Desired Heat, Current Heat ?

     - has to take into account the future expected heat ?

+      - not sure about this, since the future expected heat could run internally somewhere ?

 - LSTM ? no time series prediction really

 - trainloop just run the data through and thats it ?

+- has to be from start to end consecutively ?

 ### GENERAL